sgoemans/TDD_BowerBackboneJasminePhantomjsKarma/README.md

 ```

 When running the above spec file, we'll get a lot of errors because of missing objects like App.Collections.Notes
 or App.Models.Note object.
-We'll start implementing our noteCollection.js module.
-We need to include a reference
+We'll now start implementing our noteCollection.js module.
+It needs to include a reference
 to the localstorage library in it:

 ```